- Chair - Curtis Parsons, Homeland Security and Emergency Management Coordinator, Lenawee County, Michigan

 Mr. Friedland has received three degrees; an associate’s in law enforcement and bachelor’s in business, a master’s in security studies through the Center for Homeland Defense and Security at the Naval Postgraduate School, Monterey, California.
 He is recognized as a professional emergency manager by the state of Michigan.

-Jeff was appointed to the Michigan Public Safety Communications System Advisory Board by Governor Granholm in 2005.
+Jeff was appointed to the Michigan Public Safety Communications System Advisory Board in 2005.
 He served as the Chairman of the Tactical Interoperability Planning Committee, which was charged with developing the state plan.

 During his journey as the director for St. Clair County, his accomplishments include planning, preparing and coordinating numerous international exercises; forming a county-wide response team; creating planning districts; implementing GIS into the planning and response process.
 He has been responsible in obtaining numerous public and private grants for various homeland security projects.
+Jeff has also worked with the DHS Science and Technology Directorate to develop the first successful "Virtual Cities" implementation.
 Currently his focus is on continuity planning, cross border planning and meeting residents' expectations of the emergency services program.

-Jimmy Gianato, Director, Division of Homeland Security/Emergency Management, State of West Virginia
+Jimmy Gianato, Director, Homeland Security Advisor, Division of Homeland Security/Emergency Management, State of West Virginia

 Mr. Gianato has been involved in emergency services for over 35 years.
 Prior to his current accepting his current position, he served as the Director of 9-1-1 and Emergency Services in McDowell County, West Virginia.
 While working in McDowell County, Mr. Gianato was assigned to work as a sworn member of the West Virginia State Fire Marshal’s Office to help assist with a growing arson problem in the county.
 He has also been an active member of the Kimball Volunteer Fire Department since 1972, where he held the position of Chief for over 15 years.
 Mr. Gianato has also served as an emergency medical technician for the McDowell County Emergency Ambulance Authority where he was a member of the Board of Directors.
 Before becoming Director in McDowell County, he served as the General Manager of Gianato Pontiac Buick GMC Chrysler Plymouth Dodge, Inc. and graduated from the GM University of Automotive Management held at Oglethorpe University in Atlanta, GA.
 Director Gianato has been an active member of the Kimball Volunteer Fire Department since 1972, serving in various capacities including serving as Chief for over 15 years.
 Mr. Gianato was an EMT serving as a volunteer for the McDowell County Emergency Ambulance Authority (MCAA) and also a member of its Board of Directors.